Office Hours, Spring 2022: Email for appointment

 Ariel Mae Lambe earned a B.A. with honors in History from Yale College in 2004 and a Ph.D. in Latin American and Caribbean History from Columbia University in 2014.
-Her book No Barrier Can Contain It: Cuban Antifascism and the Spanish Civil War is forthcoming from University of North Carolina Press in December 2019.
+Her book No Barrier Can Contain It: Cuban Antifascism and the Spanish Civil War was published by University of North Carolina Press in December 2019.
 At the Waterbury Campus, Dr. Lambe teaches Latin American, Caribbean, and U.S. History courses.
 She lives in Hamden, CT with her husband and two daughters.

 “‘A great example of international solidarity’: Cuban Medical Volunteers in the Spanish Civil War.”
 In Anti-Fascism in a Global Perspective: Transnational Networks, Exile Communities, and Radical Internationalism.
 Kasper Braskén, Nigel Copsey, David Featherstone, eds.
 Forthcoming, 2020.

 No Barrier Can Contain It: Cuban Antifascism and the Spanish Civil War.
 Chapel Hill: University of North Carolina Press, 2019.